 - Hispanic Scholarship Fund has an easy search engine where you are able to select for scholarships where citizenship or legal permanent residency is "not required".

-- Western Union Foundation Family Scholarship, as long as you meet all eligibility requirements listed on the website, then they are eligible to apply.
+- Western Union Family Scholarship, as long as you meet all eligibility requirements listed on the website, then they are eligible to apply.

 - Educators for Fair Consideration - while this organization is focused on helping Bay Area immigrants, the scholarship list compiled has regional, and national scholarships available as well.